-THE MISSION OF URSHAN UNIVERSITY
+THE MISSION OF URSHAN GRADUATE SCHOOL OF THEOLOGY

-THE VISION OF URSHAN UNIVERSITY
+THE VISION OF THE URSHAN SYSTEM

 Aspiring to reach the world and equip the church by educating Apostolic servant leaders one student at a time.